 Tucked away behind the Solvang Bakery on Alisal Road (it took me a minute to find it), this 1/3 replica is home to Tower Pizza.

-Other spots on my list for Solvang that we didn’t get a chance to visit it to include Paula’s Pancake House, æbleskiver at Solvang Restaurant, Casa Cassara Tasting Room, El Rancho Market, The Mole Hole, H.P.
+Other spots on my list for Solvang that we didn’t get a chance to visit it to include æbleskiver at Solvang Restaurant, Casa Cassara Tasting Room, El Rancho Market, The Mole Hole, H.P.
 Vinhus, and Buttonwood Farm Winery.

 Pandekager (Danish Pancakes)

-I was inspired to make Danish Pandekager (pancakes) after trying them at Fresco Valley Cafe (now closed).
+I was inspired to make Danish Pandekager after trying them at Fresco Valley Cafe (now closed) and Paula’s Pancake House.

-Not be confused with the spherical Aebleskiver, Pandekager are thin, crepe-like pancakes similar to the German Pfannkuchen I grew up with and the Dutch Pannenkoeken.
+Not be confused with the spherical Aebleskiver, Pandekager are thin, crepe-like pancakes similar to the German Pfannkuchen I grew up with and the Dutch Pannenkoeken / South African Pannekoek.

 Fresco Valley Cafe served the Pandekager with caramelized apples, syrup, and powdered sugar.
-I opted to pair the Pandekager with strawberry jam, ice cream, and whipped cream.
+I opted to pair them with strawberry jam, ice cream, and whipped cream.

 I actually came across the exact same flavor (chocolate covered strawberry) of McConnells Ice Cream Claire tried at Solvang Trolley Ice Cream at our local Whole Foods.
 It complemented the strawberry jam-filled Pandekager so well.

-While preparing the remaining Pandekager, you can keep the cooked ones hot by placing them in a warm oven (150-200˚F) until ready.
+The Pandekager are best warm from the pan.
+You can keep the cooked ones hot by placing them in a warm oven (150-200˚F, 65-93˚C) until ready.
+Store leftovers in an airtight container in the refrigerator for about a day.

 Pandekager (Danish Pancakes) Recipe